Skip to content

 Tip

-We maintain a library of example policies that are ready to use or that you could tweak to meet your specific needs.
+We maintain a library of example policies ready to use or alter to meet your specific needs.

 If you cannot find what you are looking for below or in the library, please reach out to our support and we will craft a policy to do exactly what you need.

-In this example, each Unconfirmed run will require two approvals - including proposed runs triggered by Git events.
+In this example, each Unconfirmed run (including proposed runs triggered by Git events) will require two approvals.
 Additionally, the run should have no rejections.
-Anyone who rejects the run will need to change their mind in order for the run to go through.
+Anyone who rejects the run will need to go back and approve it in order for the run to go through.

 Info